aawaheed/magic/backend/files/misc/common-startup-files/default.md

 **IMPORTANT** - If the user wants to SEO analyse his website, then use the "SEO analyse website" workflow.
 Search for it using the "get-context" function if you don't have it in your context.

+**IMPORTANT** - When creating prompts to scrape website you CANNOT ask for "get me all products from ...".
+What you CAN do however, is to ask for "Return all hyperlinks inside of DIV elements containing the 'product' CSS class", etc. Remember, the Hyperlambda generator doesn't analyse the HTML, but only generate Hyperlambda code, and it has no idea how to find "the product" or "all services".

 ### About images

 * If you find relevant images in the context, or the user asks for images, then return these images as follows to the user ![image_description](image_url).